gbetorre/rischi/README.md

 - [1.6.3] (08/01/2024) Refined CSV extraction relative to single interview; added sorting by name to process tree nodes; improved PxI report presentation of processes
 - [1.6.2] (15/12/2023) Revised algorithm for calculating probability size; P; added style to highlight very high risk value
 - [1.6.1] (11/12/2023) Revised algorithm for calculating impact indicator I3; fixed bugs
-- [1.6.0] (07/12/2023) Implemented output to RTF file of tabular report summarizing risks and facilities; bug fixes
+- [1.6.0] (07/12/2023) Implemented output to Rich Text Format file of tabular report summarizing risk and facilities; bug fixes
-- [1.5.9] (30/11/2023) Refined algorithm for calculating I3 indicator by taking into account the involvement of global categories of facilities and considering non-determinable cases in which there are no n&eacute; facilities n&eacute; subjects associated with process steps (a process &egrave; always a function of the activity of at least one facility or a contingent subject)
+- [1.5.9] (30/11/2023) Refined algorithm for calculating I3 indicator by taking into account the involvement of global categories of facilities and considering non-determinable cases in which there are no facilities subjects associated with process steps (a process is always a function of the activity about at least one facility or a contingent subject)
-- [1.5.8] (29/11/2023) Preparation for generating output to RTF files; corrections in end-of-line transcoding
+- [1.5.8] (29/11/2023) Preparation for generating output to Rich Text Format files; corrections in end-of-line transcoding
 - [1.5.7] (28/11/2023) Rewrote code for producing output other than synchronous html; revised labels
 - [1.5.6] (27/11/2023) Implemented calculation of dimension I (risk impact) and combination of P and I (PxI index)
 - [1.5.5] (20/11/2023) Added P (probability of risk) dimension calculation.
 - [1.5.4] (16/11/2023) Revised probability indicator calculation algorithm P4; screenshot revisions
 - [1.5.3] (13/11/2023) Added PxI summary table of all processes, listing the value obtained in each indicator for each process
 - [1.5.2] (06/11/2023) Added in summary table of the PxI of all processes and structures, the macroprocesses, risk areas and stakeholders in each process
-- [1.5.1] (30/10/2023) Added PxI summary table of all processes, listing risks and structures associated with each process
+- [1.5.1] (30/10/2023) Added PxI summary table of all processes, listing risk and structures associated with each process
 - [1.5.0] (23/10/2023) Added subpages in report section; improved presentation of default searches
-- [1.4.9] (19/10/2023) Refined formal check on the validity of the answer: omitted some checks in case the answer is related to a child question (“of which” type questions)
+- [1.4.9] (19/10/2023) Refined formal check on the validity of the answer: omitted some checks in case the answer is related to a child question (“subordinate” type questions)
 - [1.4.8] (17/10/2023) Implemented on-disk caching of risk indicator values
 - [1.4.7] (11/10/2023) Transformed structure containing risk indicators into ordered map
 - [1.4.6] (10/10/2023) Added attribute to anticorruptive process object to contain values of risk indicators